 The Sandown Group is a franchised Mercedes-Benz and smart dealer and retails and repairs Mercedes Benz and smart cars.
 In addition, the group retails vehicle parts and accessories as part of the Mercedes Benz UK network.
 The Sandown Group trades through two entities, namely, Sandown Surrey and Hampshire Limited and Sandown Dorset and Wiltshire Limited.
 The group has its head office in the UK and all trading outlets are in the UK.
 The group has an annual turnover in excess of £36m.

 Sandown is a privately owned Mercedes-Benz group operating across eight sites.
-The group is responsible for two of Mercedes-Benz UK’s market areas and employs approximately 400 people.
+The group is responsible for 10 Retail and Service centres and employs approximately 520 people.

 Our Supply Chains